ROZA Graphs: Self-Improving Near-Deterministic RAG through Evidence-Centric Feedback: Clustering Sensitivity

 \section{Clustering Sensitivity}

-We cluster questions using BAAI/bge-base-en-v1.5 embeddings with $k$-means ($k{=}25$ for MuSiQue, $k{=}15$ per type for HotpotQA).
-Clusters smaller than a minimum size (50 for MuSiQue, 100 for HotpotQA) are merged into the nearest cluster by centroid cosine distance.
+We cluster questions using BAAI/bge-base-en-v1.5 embeddings with $k$-means ($k{=}25$ for MuSiQue, $k{=}15$ per type for HotpotQA, $k{=}12$ globally for 2WikiMultiHopQA).
+Clusters smaller than a minimum size (50 for MuSiQue, 100 for HotpotQA, 80 for 2WikiMultiHopQA) are merged into the nearest cluster by centroid cosine distance.
 MuSiQue produces 21 clusters after merging (sizes 56--235); HotpotQA produces 21 clusters (15 bridge, 6 comparison).
 For the evaluation, we select the 11 largest MuSiQue clusters and sample 100 questions from each (1,100 total).
 For HotpotQA, we select 5 clusters (1 bridge, 4 comparison) with 100 questions each (500 total).
+For 2WikiMultiHopQA, we use 10 clusters (after merging clusters below the 80-question threshold from an initial $k{=}12$) with 100 questions each (1{,}000 total); cluster identifiers are prefixed \texttt{twowiki\_}.
 All clustering uses random seed 42 and scikit-learn's \texttt{KMeans} with \texttt{n\_init=10}.

 The per-cluster analysis in Section~\ref{sec:analysis} shows 10/11 MuSiQue clusters benefiting (paired $t$-test $p=0.0049$, Wilcoxon $p=0.0068$).
-The single negative cluster (musique\_2, $-$2.0pp) has the second-lowest passage overlap (0.245), consistent with the passage overlap correlation ($r=0.638$).
-This suggests the results are robust to specific cluster assignments: improvement is driven by passage overlap density, not by favorable clustering.
+The single negative cluster (musique\_2, $-$2.0pp) has the second-lowest gold-passage reuse within MuSiQue (0.273, vs.\ cluster mean 0.441), consistent with the pooled gold-reuse correlation ($r=0.604$, $p=0.001$, $n=26$; Section~\ref{sec:hop_depth}).
+This suggests the results are robust to specific cluster assignments: improvement is driven by gold-passage reuse density, not by favorable clustering.